Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 There are multiple COVID vaccines at various stages of the development, approval and distribution process.
-The clinical trials for the Pfizer vaccine showed a 95% efficacy rate and 94% with the Moderna vaccine in preventing symptomatic COVID.
-That means the rate of catching COVID in vaccinated participants was only 5-6% of the rate seen in those who received placebo.
-There is still a small chance of infection post-vaccination.
-Masks and social distancing will be with us for some time to come.
+The Pfizer vaccine is FDA approved and the Moderna and Johnson & Johnson vaccines are both being administered under Emergency Use Authorization.
+Clinical trials for the Pfizer and Moderna vaccines showed more than 90% efficacy in preventing symptomatic COVID.
+That means the rate of catching COVID in vaccinated participants was less than 10% of the rate seen in those who received placebo.
+There is still a chance of infection post-vaccination.

-While the COVID vaccine is new, the clinical trials and vetting vaccines go through are not.
+While the COVID vaccines are relatively new, the clinical trials and vetting vaccines go through are not.
 The speed of the vaccine development process may make people wary, but there have been multiple layers of safety and quality assurance.
 As was the case for other vaccines in the past, oversight and review of the COVID vaccine authorization process by the FDA and CDC was led by panels of independent experts.
 Washington was also a member of the Western States Pact, which created the Scientific Safety Review Workgroup for another layer of scrutiny and expert review to this process.
-Learn more at www.snohd.org/covidvaccine.

 Side effects that have been reported with the COVID-19 vaccine include: